Ninmena: In textual sources

 Multiple sources attest the existence of a connection between Ninmena and the deified scepter, Ninĝidru.
 Both are mentioned in a coronation ritual text connected to the Eanna temple which according to Jeremiah Peterson cannot be dated with certainty.

+The Song of the hoe describes Ninmena as an initiator of both kingship and fertility: "the lady who has given birth to the ruler, who had given birth to the king, now set (alĝaĝa) human reproduction in motion."

 A hymn attributed to the Sealand Dynasty mentions Ninmena in association with Nippur as a caretaker of the "Lady-of-Nippur" (Nin-Nibru) though a connection between her and this city is not present in any other known sources.

 A lexical text from Emar presents Ninmena as analogous to the Hurrian mountain goddess Lelluri.